Vitamin D is a fat-soluble vitamin. These types of vitamins are stored in the body's liver and fatty tissues.

 |Pregnant or nursing women||600|

-Symptoms of overt vitamin D deficiency are rare today, but can include the following:
+Symptoms of severe vitamin D deficiency are rare today, but can lead to:

-Since vitamin D is stored in the body and not excreted in the urine like most water-soluble vitamins, it is possible for it to accumulate and reach toxic levels.
+Vitamin D is stored in the body and does not pass out through urine.
+It can build up and reach toxic levels.
 Here are safe upper level intakes for vitamin D:

 |Age Group||Upper Level Intake (IU/Day)|